 That 'tiny area' is where design engineers like Buinosvskis get to flex their muscles.
-He says, "It's a constant process of learning and changing, especially in these minute elements, because that is where the competitive advantage lies, both for us and for our brand owner customers.
-We are continually developing and are happy to be flexible in what we're working on; as our conversations with customers bring new details, we have to be adaptable."
+"It's a constant process of learning and changing, especially with these minute elements, because that is where the competitive advantage lies, both for us and for our brand-owner customers," he says.

-While it can sound like 'design for design's sake' to talk about minor changes, it is worth remembering the practical fact of how closures, particularly for beverages, are used.
-Individual consumers like you and me, not to mention our parents and our children, open a bottle of water and drink it.
-We may be fit and able bodied, or young or old with less strength or dexterity, but whatever the circumstances, we open the bottle, lift it up to our lips and drink...which means that those 'tiny details' can be super uncomfortable and/or inconvenient if they're poorly executed.
+While it can sound like 'design for design's sake' to talk about minor changes, it is worth remembering the practical fact that closures, particularly for beverages, need to be easy for anyone to use.

+We may be fit and able-bodied, or young or old with less strength or dexterity, but whatever the circumstances, we open a bottle, lift it up to our lips and drink.
+This means that those 'tiny details' can be uncomfortable and/or inconvenient if they're poorly executed.

-So what are the 'tiny details' and how do plastic packaging manufacturers and, specifically, their R&D teams, help to make them as effective as possible?
-Buinosvskis has the answer, "The precise geometry of tethered caps means there are opportunities around the connection point of the element that stays connected and the cap itself; we also see the particular shape of the protrusion as a change for exclusivity.
-Our own solution has a unique L-shaped protrusion, developed for the PCO1881, that delivers two benefits as it provides a tactile feedback to the consumer to show the closure is fully open and it also helps keep the bottle open yet comfortably away from the consumer's face."
-What, why, how
+So, what are the 'tiny details'?
+And how do plastic packaging manufacturers and, specifically, their R&D teams, help to make them as effective as possible?
+"The precise geometry of tethered caps means that there are opportunities around the connection point of the element that stays connected and the cap itself; we also see the particular shape of the protrusion as a chance for exclusivity," Buinosvskis says.

+"Our own solution has a unique L-shaped protrusion, developed for the PCO1881, that delivers two benefits as it provides a tactile feedback to show the closure is fully open and it also helps keep the bottle open yet comfortably away from the consumer's face."